m0baxter/twitterBot/README.md

 `&` in tweet data no further preprocessing of the data took place.
 Sample weights obtained from training are provided in `./weights`.

-If desired one may change the parameters defining the RNN architecture.
-The most relevant parameters are `nl` and `nh` which control the number and size of LSTM units used.
-It should be noted that retraining is necessary to change run the bot with anything other than the default parameters.
+If desired one may change the parameters defining the
+<span style="font-variant:small-caps;">rnn</span> architecture.
+The most relevant parameters are
+`nl` and `nh` which control the number and size of
+<span style="font-variant:small-caps;">lstm</span> units used.
+It should be noted that retraining is
+necessary to change run the bot with anything other than the default parameters.

 ## Testing
 Running the code in test mode will generate five sample tweets.
 The level of randomness in may be